 However, the new study found that recommendation to be erroneous.
 On top of that, the lowest blood pressure among the subjects were those who consumed 4,000mg or more per day.

 Subjects consuming the least amount of sodium (blue line) had the highest blood pressures.
 (Framingham Offspring Study)

-Outdated RecommendationsThe Framingham Offspring Study analyzed over 2,600 men and women over a period of 16 years to measure the long term effects of salt consumption.
-This latest sodium study was conducted as an offshoot from the noteworthy Framingham Heart Study, which is a joint venture between the National Heart Lung and Blood Institute and Boston University.
+Outdated RecommendationsThe Framingham Offspring Study analyzed over 2,600 men and women over a period of 16 years to measure the long-term effects of salt consumption.
+This latest sodium study was conducted as an offshoot of the noteworthy Framingham Heart Study, which is a joint venture between the National Heart Lung and Blood Institute and Boston University.